ChandlerXiandeYang/d-CCSSBU-Control-Chart_Stability_Analysis_CV/README.md

 # d-CCSSBU-L, d-CCSSBU-S, and Poisson $u$ Chart Code and Output for Equipment A and B

 This repository contains the Quarto file `multicluster_SPC_paper_code.qmd`, which provides the functions, analyses, and outputs used to construct the d-CCSSBU-L and d-CCSSBU-S charts, select the heterogeneity index $d$, and illustrate the Poisson $u$ chart for microbial bioburden (Mic) data from Equipment A and B.
-**Do not use code in the folder `code` and do not use the files in the folder `reference` becasue they are old and unrelated to the research in the paper.**
+**Do not use code in the folder `Code` and do not use the files in the folder `References` becasue they are old and unrelated to the research in the paper.**